 With DIY projects on the rise and more home improvement TV shows than ever, it’s easy to think that everything can be done on your own with the right tools and a few how-to videos.
+With easy access to these resources, home improvement injuries are commonplace.
 While many home improvement projects can be performed on your own, there are many that are better left to the professionals for health and safety reasons.

 If you’ve taken up DIY projects as a recent hobby or consider yourself a home improvement aficionado, it’s important to be aware of the risks involved and how to avoid hurting yourself.
-Healing from these injuries can take time, so the goal is to avoid them all together.
+Healing from these injuries can take time, so the goal is to avoid them altogether.

 Before your start your next home project, consider these 3 common home improvement injuries and tips to stay safe.